Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 3. Now you are ready to submit a Pull Request.
 The project contains two branches: `master`, and `localization`.
 When submitting a Pull Request make sure to point it to the `master` branch.
 Unless, you are pushing a **localization** change, then point to `localization` instead.
 4. When creating the Pull Request consider prefacing the title with [an emoji that indicates the type of pull request](https://gitmoji.dev/).
 5. Briefly describe the pull request and whether you have made any deletions or modifications that may be breaking.
 6. That's it!
-Thank you so much for your help with improving this project:purple_heart:
+Thank you so much for your help with improving this project :purple_heart: